Registration is OPEN!

-Cost/Premium Info: The program is $45 and includes a UPF 50+ long brim hat for the first 70 registered runners.
+Cost/Premium Info: The program is $45 and includes a cooling towel for the first 50 registered runners.

 Pace Group Information: Runners will be initially placed in pace groups based on a recent 5K to 10K race time.
 Final pace group placement will be done after the first track and long run workouts.

 Participants will be divided into two groups, based on their mileage base at the beginning of the program:

 - The White Program will be for individuals with a mileage base of 9 to 14 miles per week who can comfortably run at least 3 miles continuously at the start of the program.
 Their first long run will be 3 miles and will gradually increase to 8 miles.